 The 12 hectare Bordeaux vineyard of Chateau Villemaurine is planted to 80% Merlot and 20% Cabernet Franc.
 The terroir is clay and limestone soils.
 On average, the vines are 30 years of age.
 The estate plans to increase the amount of Cabernet Franc planted in their St. Emilion vineyards to as much as 30% over time.

-Serving and Decanting Chateau Villemaurine with Wine and Food Pairings
+Serving Chateau Villemaurine with Wine and Food Pairings

 The Onclin family also owns Clos Larcis, which is located not far from Chateau Pavie.
 They also count another Bordeaux vineyard in their holdings, Chateau Branas Grand-Poujeaux, located in the Moulis appellation, which is well-placed in the Haut Medoc.